mattermost/docs/source/about/self-hosted-subscriptions.rst

    Not sure where to take the screenshot?
 Please reach out to your account executive, Customer Success Manager, orders@mattermost.com, or support@mattermost.com for help.

-If you have more total active users than you purchased in your annual subscription, your account executive will provide you with a true-up quote for the new users added.
+If you have more total active users than you purchased in your annual subscription, your Customer Success Manager will provide you with a true-up quote for the new users added.

 The additional invoice will be pro-rated based on the number of months left in your subscription term, including the months for the calendar quarter for the time you pull the report.
 We will not provide downward adjustments.
 Mattermost will invoice based on Mattermost’s `current list prices <https://mattermost.com/pricing/>`__.